LT-IntroToAI-SY2526/assignment6-part1-per4-dimazurok/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+It tells us how close the variation of our test scores are.
+We want R2 to be as close to 1 as possible.
+When it is closer to 1, there is a strong correlation between studying and test scores.